Awards and Honors

 • MLA Fellows - Recognizing MLA members for sustained and outstanding contributions to health sciences librarianship and to the advancement of the purposes of MLA.

-• The President's Award - Recognizing significant contributions in the past year that enhances health sciences librarianship or advances MLA’s objectives.
+• President Award - Recognizing significant contributions in the past year that enhances health sciences librarianship or advances MLA’s objectives.

 Organizational Focus